The first British annual was

 being ornamented with a series of emblematic treatments of the twelve months, reproduced from copper engravings

-(Jung, “Print Culture, Marketing, and Thomas Stothardʼs Illustrations for The Royal Engagement Pocket Atlas, 1779–1826”, 31;
+Jung, “Print Culture, Marketing, and Thomas Stothardʼs Illustrations for The Royal Engagement Pocket Atlas, 1779–1826”, 31;

 Hunnisett, Steel‐Engraved Book Illustration in England, 139;

-and see the facsimiles of Forget Me Not available in
+and see the facsimiles of

 Harris, ed., “Forget Me Not” Archive; and see also